NF725-C35 - Motherboard MSI - Free user manual and instructions

 BIOS Setting Password

-Use this menu to set BIOS setting Password.
+Use this menu to set the BIOS setting password.

 Cell Menu